natsteven/bench-defs/README.md

 In order to protect our file system and to give proper write access to the tool inside the container, we add the setup of the overlay filesystem using the parameters
 - `--read-only-dir /` to make sure the tool we execute does not write at unexpected places,
-- `--overlay-dir /home` to let BenchExec setup a directory to the tool inside the container, and
+- `--overlay-dir /home/` to let BenchExec setup a directory for the tool inside the container, and
-- `--overlay-dir .` to give permission to write to the working directory.
+- `--overlay-dir ./` to give permission to write to the working directory.

 A complete command line would look as follows: